how to use bluetooth on raspberry pi

 • devices – List paired devices.

-Use help to see all the options available, but these should be enough in most cases.
+Use help to see all the options available, but these commands should be enough in most cases.

 Example

 Let’s take a concrete example.
-I have a Bluetooth keyboard I want to associate with Raspberry Pi OS Lite (I’m doing this via SSH for my comfort, but it doesn’t change anything).
+I have a Bluetooth keyboard I want to pair with on Raspberry Pi OS Lite (I’m doing this via SSH for my comfort, but it doesn’t change anything).

 Here are the main steps to pair a keyboard to Raspberry Pi OS Lite: